birdierising/PBI/README.md

 # PBI (pbcli)
-Coming soon!
-A Python3 interface to query a MySQL instance with databases for indoor plants.

-Upcoming features: Outdoor plant databases, write capabilties, mobile updates
+An interface for your planterbase.
+Queries a local plant inventory database with Python3.